danielmribeiro/ipg-lei-algebra-e-geometria-analitica/README.md

 - **Additional Notes**:
   - A mandatory oral exam for scores above 16.
   - Tests will be closed-book with restrictions on calculators and mobile phones.

+ For more course-related assignments, check out the [Engenharia Informatica repository](https://github.com/danielmribeiro/engenharia-informatica).